eyzhao/hrdetect-pipeline/README.md

 This repository contains an implementation of HRDetect used by Eric Y. Zhao at the Genome Sciences Centre.

 HRDetect is run via a [Snakemake](http://snakemake.readthedocs.io/en/latest/) pipeline.
 It depends upon a working installation of R, with numerous dependencies.
 These may be installed by running `make dependencies`, which builds a miniconda environment with the necessary installations.
+To source that environment after it is installed, simply run `source dependencies/miniconda3/bin/activate dependencies` prior to running the pipeline.

 Depending on your system and needs, some of these dependencies may require tweaking.
 Notably, the dependency installer assumes a linux-based environment.

 Also necessary are two in-house tools called `SignIT` and `hrdtools`, which can be acquired by running `make`.